 Singapore has emerged well from a troubling couple of years due to the pandemic, growing by 7.2% in 2021.
 The recently announced 2022 budget aims to bring Singapore into the post-COVID world.
-It includes a lot of increases to social services to improve the lives of Singaporeans who have struggled during the pandemic and the recession that resulted.
+It includes a lot of increases to social services which aim to improve the lives of Singaporeans.
+This is particularly aimed at those who have struggled during the pandemic and the recession that resulted.

 This budget is also a significant announcement for foreign businesses and professionals working or planning to work in Singapore.
 Below is a summary of changes that will affect those looking to do business in Singapore.

 The Goods and Services Tax (GST) is a consumption tax based on imported goods and levied by the Singapore Customs service.
 It is equivalent to VAT in other countries.

 GST is generally applied to the end consumer.
 However, those producing goods in Singapore must also factor this change into account.
 A higher GST will likely result in an overall increase in the cost of doing business in Singapore.

 In response, the government has decided to delay the planned increase to the GST and stagger it over the next two years.

 According to the 2022 budget, the GST will rise from 7% to 8% in 2023 and then from 8% to 9% in 2024.

 So, you can learn more about the GST and how it works here.

 The EP is a work visa issue in Singapore to those foreign workers who qualify as earning over SGD4500 per month.
 These applicants typically work as specialized managers or executives.
 This method is meant to ensure these employees can add their particular skills or experience to the economy.